Nancy Abudu: Notable cases

-Nomination to court of appeals
+Federal judicial service

-On December 23, 2021, President Joe Biden announced his intent to nominate Abudu to serve as a United States Circuit Judge of the United States Court of Appeals for the Eleventh Circuit.
+On December 23, 2021, President Joe Biden announced his intent to nominate Abudu to serve as a United States circuit judge for the Eleventh Circuit.
 On January 10, 2022, her nomination was sent to the Senate.
 President Biden nominated Abudu to the seat vacated by Judge Beverly B. Martin, who retired on September 30, 2021.
 On April 27, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
-On May 26, 2022, the Judiciary Committee deadlocked on her nomination by a 11–11 vote.
+Her nomination attracted intense Republican opposition due to Abudu's work for the Southern Poverty Law Center, which has labeled some of the Judiciary Committee's Republican members as "white supremacists".
+Fox News reported on an article she had written for the Southern Poverty Law Center in 2020, in which she compared felon disenfranchisement with the political disenfranchisement of slaves.
+On May 26, 2022, the committee failed to report her nomination by an 11–11 vote.
 On January 3, 2023, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated later the same day.

-On February 9, 2023, her nomination was reported out of committee by an 11–10 vote.
-Her nomination is pending before the United States Senate.
-If confirmed, Abudu would be the first African-American woman to sit on the Eleventh Circuit.
+On February 9, 2023, her nomination was favorably reported by the committee by a party line 11–10 vote.
+Abudu did not receive any Republican support in the committee because Republicans questioned whether her advocacy work would prevent her from being impartial on the bench.
+On May 15, 2023, Majority Leader Chuck Schumer filed cloture on her nomination.
+On May 17, 2023, the Senate invoked cloture on her nomination by a 50–48 vote.
+On May 18, 2023, her nomination was confirmed by a 49–47 vote, with Senator Joe Manchin being the only Democrat to vote against confirmation.
+Senator Manchin's no vote was the first time any Democrat had voted against one of President Biden's judicial nominees.
+She received her judicial commission on May 26, 2023.
+Abudu is the first African American woman to sit on the Eleventh Circuit.